my-devices/meta-reflector-postgres-docker/README.md

 To run the macchina.io REMOTE server, you will need the following:

   - A host system (Linux, macOS, Windows) with Docker and Docker Compose installed.
-  - The MySQL or MariaDB client (`mysql`) for setting up the database schema.
+  - The PostgreSQL client (`psql`) for setting up the database schema.
   - A wildcard domain with a properly set-up wildcard DNS entry.
 For example, if your macchina.io REMOTE instance will use the domain `devices.company.com`, you'll need corresponding DNS entries for `*.devices.company.com` and